Event batching

 Dispose Optimizely on application exit

-If you enable event batching, it's important that you call the Close method (optimizely.Dispose()
+If you enable event batching, you must call the Close method (optimizely.Dispose()

 ) prior to exiting.
 This ensures that queued events are flushed as soon as possible to avoid any data loss.